Hawkynt/Randomizer/Readme.md

 [^22]: [LFG](https://asecuritysite.com/encryption/fab)

 This is a type of pseudo-random number generator that extends the Fibonacci sequence concept to generate random numbers.
 Instead of simply adding the two previous numbers, as in the Fibonacci sequence, the LFG uses a combination of past values with different operations to produce the next value in the sequence.
+Donald Erwin Knuth described a subtractive LFG in "The Art of Computer Programming, Volume 2 - Seminumerical Algorithms".

 The general form of the LFG is: